 Pick Yapper if you run a trades business.
 The math, the setup time, and the product behavior all favor a vertical tool over a horizontal one.
 Trade calls follow a pattern, and a product built around that pattern handles them better than a script being fed to a generalist.

 That gap between answering the call and booking the job is where most contractors lose money.
 Someone who books on the first call stays.
-Someone who gets "we'll call you back" has roughly a 50% chance of going somewhere else before you call, according to Invoca research on call handling.
+Someone who gets "we'll call you back" often doesn't wait around.
+According to Invoca's call tracking research, 46% of customers will take their business elsewhere when calls go unanswered.

 See also: AI Receptionist vs Answering Service for Contractors for the broader category comparison.